GoogleCloudPlatform/fda-mystudies/kubernetes/README.md

 deploying the apps.

 The gcloud import command only imports from GCS buckets.
-The Terraform setup creates a bucket and gives the SQL instance permission to read fiels from it.
+The Terraform setup creates a bucket and gives the SQL instance permission to read files from it.
 The bucket is named "<data-project>-sql-import"; for example, "heroes-hat-dev-data-sql-import"